mThanh1311/quickdraw_classification/README.md

 3. Model training
 4. Model evaluation
 5. Testing

+*In the future, i will use pen (or any object) with color red.
+When we are drawing some object (like star, moon,...), model will give a prediction of the object we draw*
 ## Dataset:
 The dataset used for training my model could be found at [Quick Draw dataset] https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap.
 Here I only picked up 20 files for 20 categories
 ## Categories: